 When sample tags/labels are separate, a pre-printed sample identification number/code on the label may be available.
 This assigns a unique identification number/code to the sample in the field.
 If a pre-printed sample number is not assigned, it may be necessary for the sampler to create a field sample number.
 The sample ID generated should be simple and unique to the sampling set/batch collected.
 The following information should be recorded on either the sample label or on an accompanying chain-of-custody form.

-Marking to indicate that this is a regulated drinking water sample
+Marking to indicate that this is a regulated drinking water sample where applicable

 Sample type: raw, treated or distribution